A Message to Educators:

 a.
 Engage leaders in specialty fields.
 In return for their support they are paid as advisers, receive research funding and support in generating potential publications, and support for inclusion in governmental advisory boards and medical speaking roles.

 b.
 Experts develop specialty organizations.
 These “thought leaders” apply to the AMA to create specialty organizations in new fields like pain management, and establish their own “peer review” journals.

 c.
 With assistance from their pharmaceutical patrons, the “thought leaders” generate studies and editorials intended to expand market size and need.
-These include creating quick screening diagnostic tests, aggressive limiting measures of normalcy, and systematic overstatement of benefit over risk.
+These include creating quick screening diagnostic tests, aggressive limitation of measures of normalcy, and systematic overstatement of benefit over risk.